jwilkinson1122/custom_addons/sale_configurator_option_restricted_qty/readme/DESCRIPTION.rst

-This module allow to applay restricted quantities (min, max) on product options (configurable product).
+This module allow to restrict quantities (min, max) on product options (configurable product).